theatersoft/home/README.md

 ```
 The Theatersoft server is now running.

-See [www.theatersoft.com/install](https://www.theatersoft.com/install/) to learn how to:
+See [www.theatersoft.com/install](https://www.theatersoft.com/install/) for more instructions to:
  * create a server certificate
  * pair a web client
  * use a custom domain name